github/Dynamic-Template-Engine/README.md

 ## Setup

 Before you can use the functionality of combining templates with a data model to produce result documents.
-You need to first setup the all the templates using the TemplateManage.
+You need to first setup the all the templates using the TemplateManager.
 To setup the templates use the following code:

 ```ts